STRIPERSPACE.COM LOGO

 Chesapeake Bay

-Striped Bass are an anadromous fish, meaning that they spawn in fresh water rivers, but spend most of their adult life in saltwater.
+Striped Bass, or Rockfish, are an anadromous fish, meaning that they spawn in fresh water rivers, but spend most of their adult life in saltwater.
 Freshwater rivers that see a significant amount of striped bass spawning activity include the Hudson, Delaware, and Roanoke.
 However, the Chesapeake Bay is the spawning ground for the majority of the Atlantic coastal striped bass stock.
 Consider that the Chesapeake Bay is the largest estuary in the U.S. More than 150 freshwater rivers and streams, where stripers can spawn, drain into the Bay.

 The stripers typically spend the first two to four years of their lives in the Bay.
 Most then move to the ocean and join the annual coastal migration, going north to New England in summers.
 They return south in the late fall to feed on smaller fish that migrate out of the Bay for the winter.
 Most stay in the Atlantic Ocean off of the Virginia and North Carolina coasts, but some also winter in the Bay.